Rudy Lai

 1 updates

-ODU promoted ethical and guided use of generative AI tools for students, encouraging exploration while emphasizing responsible AI adoption in education.
+ODU encourages ethical use and innovation with generative AI tools among students, emphasizing responsible AI adoption on campus.

 2023 Q4: no updates